-- 1. There will be two exams.
-The two tests may have different point values.
+- 1. There will be three exams.
+The three tests may have different point values.
 The exact amount of points for a particular test will be announced prior to that exam.
-A final test average is determined by dividing the number of points earned on the two tests by the total possible points.
+A final test average is determined by dividing the number of points earned on the three tests by the total possible points.
 It is expected that everyone will be present for exams.
 There are no make-up exams for this course, except for official school absences or serious illnesses. - 2.
-Written responses to assigned questions will be due on a date which will be specified at the time the question is given (usually 1 to 2 days later).
-Completion of at least 80% of the assigned questions will result in 1 percentage point being added to your total exam average at the end of the semester.
-Completion of 100% of thought papers, will add two points to your test average.
+Typed responses to assigned questions will be due on a date which will be specified at the time the question is given (usually 1 to 2 days later).
+Completion of 100% of thought papers will result in 2 percentage points being added to your test average at the end of the semester.
+Completion of 80% of the assigned questions will result in 1 percentage point being added to your total exam average at the end of the semester.
 Failure to complete 80% of the assigned entries by the specified due date will result in 3 percentage points being deducted from your total exam average at the end of the semester.
-Students taking the course pass/fail MUST complete 80% of the thought papers to pass the course.
-No late entries will be accepted.
+Students taking the course pass/fail must complete 80% of the thought papers to pass the course.
+No late entries will be accepted unless for official school absences.
+Thought papers must be turned in during class; emails are NOT accepted.
 This is my opportunity to discover your opinions, thoughts, or feelings to class lectures.
 I consider this an important way for you to participate in this class.